-NHL Seattle GM Ron Francis lays the groundwork for a future player crop he hopes will yield fine fruit
+NHL Seattle GM Ron Francis, an avid wine collector, hopes his future player crop will yield fine fruit

 Francis doesn’t expect to hire any assistant GMs or coaches right away as he starts building that supportive infrastructure, but has prepared an organizational flow chart of what his staff will look like on the professional and amateur side — including the AHL team operations, the medical staff and the high performance and analytics fronts.

-He’ll pinpoint the right timeframe for filling those positions and budget it out with NHL Seattle.
-The analytical side will start right away since hockey operations director Alexandra Mandrycky is already on-board and Francis plans to use her expertise and that of some local team owners and other technology professionals within the market “to do some pretty special things’’ pinpointing future player targets for the June 2021 NHL expansion draft.
+He’ll pinpoint the right time frame for filling those positions and budget it out with NHL Seattle.
+The analytical side will start right away because hockey operations director Alexandra Mandrycky is already on board, and Francis plans to use her expertise and that of some local team owners and other technology professionals within the market “to do some pretty special things’’ pinpointing future player targets for the June 2021 NHL expansion draft.

 Francis hopes to project a model of what he wants Seattle’s team to look like and use analytics to figure out whether it will work.